kristoferlund/ic-siws-react-demo-rust/README.md

 If you are new to IC, please read the [Internet Computer Basics](https://internetcomputer.org/basics) before proceeding.

-For a detailed description of the SIWE concepts, see the [SIWE specification, EIP-4361](https://eips.ethereum.org/EIPS/eip-4361).
+For a detailed description of the SIWS concepts, see the [SIWS specification, EIP-4361](https://eips.Solana.org/EIPS/eip-4361).

 This app consists of three main components: